remkop/picocli/README.md

 * Picocli is part of [Ballerina](https://ballerina.io/).
 Ballerina uses picocli for all its command line utilities.
 * Picocli is used in the [CheckStyle](https://checkstyle.org/cmdline.html) standalone JAR / executable from Checkstyle 8.15.
 * Picocli is included in the [OpenJDK Quality Outreach](https://wiki.openjdk.java.net/display/quality/Quality+Outreach) list of Free Open Source Software (FOSS) projects that actively test against OpenJDK builds.
+* Picocli is used in the Apache Hadoop Ozone/HDDS command line tools.
+* Picocli is used in the Apache Hive benchmark CLI.

 <img src="https://picocli.info/images/downloads-201812.png">